Skip to main content

 Checklist

-• Create Client (SFTP credentials)
+• Create Client (SFTP credentials / awsUserName)

 • Define Schema (fields & validation)

-• Create Pipeline (mappings & transforms)
+• Create Pipeline (mappings & transforms; set direction to inbound or outbound)

 • Register Webhook (store secret, verify signature)